James Dawes (British politician): Parliament

 By 1908 Dawes had been selected as prospective Liberal candidate for Walworth in succession to Charles James O'Donnell who had decided not to contest the next election.
 Dawes was duly elected as Liberal MP for Walworth at the general election of January 1910.
 He held the seat with a slightly increased majority in December 1910.
 In 1918 his constituency disappeared in boundary changes but he was selected for the new local constituency of Southwark South East.
 He fought the 1918 general election as a Coalition Liberal, that is as a supporter of the Coalition Government of Prime Minister David Lloyd George.
 He presumably received the Coalition Coupon because he was not opposed by a Unionist candidate and won in a straight fight with Labour.

+Personal life

+In 1920 he married Violet Pridmore from Penge in Surrey.
+They do not appear to have had children.

 Death

 On 9 November 1921 Dawes was chosen as Mayor of Dartmouth in Devon where he had his country home.
 His appointment was not to last long however as he died on 14 November 1921 at Sydenham at the age of 55 years.
-His death caused a by-election in Southwark which was won by Thomas Ellis Naylor for Labour.
+His death caused a by-election in Southwark which was won by Thomas Naylor for Labour.
 Dawes was buried in the churchyard at Perivale, a suburb of Ealing.